Transport Strategy in Cheshire East

 The Local Transport Plan consultation closed on Monday 25 June 2018.
 Many thanks to everyone who gave us their views on the proposals, either in writing or by attending any of the drop-in events.

 The consultation feedback has been analysed and a summary can be found on our consultation results page.
 This feedback will be used to inform the LTP strategy and place-based transport plans.
+The final LTP will be considered by Cabinet in Summer 2019.

 South East Manchester Multi-Modal (SEMMM) Strategy refresh